AnonymousPaperID5299/RefCLIP/README.md

-This is the official implementation of "RefCLIP: A Universal Teacher for Weakly Supervised Referring Expression Comprehension", which redefines REC as an anchor-text matching problem and achieves weakly supervised optimization via anchor-based contrastive learning.
+This is the official implementation of "RefCLIP: A Universal Teacher for Weakly Supervised Referring Expression Comprehension".
+In this paper,we propose a novel one-stage contrastive model called RefCLIP, which achieves weakly supervised REC via anchor-based cross-modal contrastive learning.
+Based on RefCLIP, we propose a weakly supervised training scheme for common REC models, that is, to train any REC model by means of pseudo-labels.

 <p align="center">
 	<img src="./misc/RefCLIP.png" width="1000">